 This article, however, is not pursuing serious questions of any such kind.
-We here employ power indices for non-binary decisions with a seemingly superficial and primarily visual purpose: we try to convey the hidden beauty of weighted voting and want to exhibit artistic aspects of the power that voters can derive from their voting weights.
+We here employ a power index for non-binary decisions with a seemingly superficial and primarily visual purpose: we try to convey the hidden beauty of weighted voting and want to exhibit artistic aspects of the power that voters can derive from their voting weights.